sasanarakkha/study-tools/dhp-learning.md

 Currently covered up to DHP 334.

 Made for memorization of DHP verses.
 It has cut mp3 with the voice of the Venerable Ṭhitavijjo.
-It is available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLSeA7LgF9KnCGWw1_HysqKpgD4eg4Hjo3ZFG7GcL53nsIETDCw/viewform).
+It is available for testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLSeA7LgF9KnCGWw1_HysqKpgD4eg4Hjo3ZFG7GcL53nsIETDCw/viewform).

 - [Download the latest update](https://github.com/sasanarakkha/study-tools/releases/latest/download/dhp-learning.apkg)